 - The United States Preventive Services Task Force (USPSTF).
-This government task force reviews the evidence for preventive tests or treatments, and then creates a recommendation for or against based on the quality of that research.
+This independent panel of experts reviews the evidence for preventive tests or treatments, and then creates a recommendation for or against based on the quality of that research.

 - The Cochrane Library.
 Cochrane Reviews has been a leader in evidence-based medicine for decades.
 Physicians and researchers on Cochrane’s panel of experts evaluate studies for results and quality, and then publish their reviews online for anyone to look at.